PLPAcademy/day-3-assignment-stela-kaishe/README.md

 B) Only MySQL Server
 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities
+The answer is A) MySQL Server, MySQL Workbench, and MySQL Shell

 What is the purpose of setting a root password during MySQL installation?